Louis-Mozart/Cache-algorithm-for-concept-learners/README.md

 #### Caching the reasoners

- To run the EBR reasoner on the Family and Father datasets, with ratios 0.1, 0.4 and 0.8, on a cold cache (i.e. we initialize the cache with few concepts), using the LRU eviction strategy, first make sure you are located in this directory then run
+ To run the EBR reasoner on the Family and Father datasets, with ratios 0.1, 0.4 and 0.8, on a cold cache (i.e. we initialize the cache with few concepts), using the LRU eviction strategy, first make sure you are located in this directory, then run

 ```shell
 python examples/retrieval_with_cache.py --cache_size_ratios [.1, .4, .8] \